gingantic/pastein/README.md

 # Pastein

 Pastein is a modern, feature-rich clone of Pastebin created for practice and learning purposes.
 It allows users to store, share, and manage text snippets online effortlessly.
-Built with Django, a high-level Python web framework, Pastein includes robust functionality such as user authentication, paste visibility settings, CAPTCHA protection, and more.
+Built with Django, a high-level Python web framework.

 ## 🌟 Features

 - **User Authentication:** Login, registration, and logout functionality.
-- **Paste Management:** Create, view, edit, and delete pastes.
+- **Paste Management:** Create, view, edit, expired, and delete pastes.
 - **Visibility Options:** Set paste visibility to public, unlisted, or private.
 - **Secure Pastes:** Option to password-protect your pastes.
 - **Profile Management:** Update your profile and upload a profile picture.
 - **CAPTCHA Protection:** Integrated Cloudflare Turnstile to prevent spam.
 - **Dark Mode:** User-friendly dark mode support for enhanced usability.
 - **Responsive Design:** Fully responsive design built with Bootstrap.
+- **Embedded Features:** Embedded your text to your website.
+- **Fast and Secure???**

 ## 🌐 Live Demo